Loading...

 Napalm sticks to flesh, but it also burns underwater as well.

-So if anybody tries to jump into the water to try and stop the burning, it will continue to burn then as well.
+So if anybody tries to jump into the water to try to stop the burning, it will continue to burn then as well.

-It only stopped burning once the fuel has run out.
+It'll only stop burning once the fuel has run out.

 Okay, and let's go for a check for understanding now then.